Table of Contents

 Effective duration management offers several key benefits for mutual fund investors:

-- Enhanced Yield Potential: Duration management empowers fund managers to capitalize on changes in the yield curve by adjusting the portfolio’s duration to capture higher yields in anticipation of falling interest rates or to reduce duration to shield against rising rates.
+Enhanced Yield Potential: Empowers fund managers to capitalize on changes in the yield curve by adjusting the portfolio’s duration to capture higher yields in anticipation of falling interest rates or to reduce duration to shield against rising rates.

-- Portfolio Diversification: Duration management enables fund managers to diversify the portfolio’s risk exposure by allocating assets across bonds with varying durations, maturities, and credit qualities.
-This reduces overall portfolio volatility and enhances risk-adjusted returns.
+Portfolio Diversification: Enables fund managers to diversify the portfolio’s risk exposure by allocating assets across bonds with varying durations, maturities, and credit qualities, reducing overall portfolio volatility and enhancing risk-adjusted returns.

 Strategies for Duration Management in Mutual Funds